 Home | What's New | Ragtime Sources

-Axel Christensen: The Czar of Ragtime and His Ragtime Review
+Axel Christensen: The Czar of Ragtime and his Ragtime Review

-(featuring a digitized full-text version of this ragtime-era periodical from 1914 to 1918)
+Featuring a digitized full-text version of this ragtime-era periodical from 1914 to 1918

 By Ted Tjaden

 Axel Christensen, the so-called "Czar of Ragtime" from Chicago, played an influential role in promoting the popularity of ragtime piano through his instruction manuals and ragtime piano instruction schools.
 He was the editor of the Ragtime Review (1914-1918), a "monthly magazine for amateur and professional pianists" that was "devoted to ragtime and popular music" (in fact, the magazine was largely an advertisement for his schools and instructions methods).
 Christensen also composed and published a number of rags in the Midwestern style; four of his music school colleagues and fellow teachers also published rags: Edward Mellinger, Marcella Henry, Robert Marine and Bernard Brin.
 This essay is divided into five chapters.
 Chapter 1 provides brief biographical information about Christensen.
 Chapter 2 sets out all 33 monthly issues of the Ragtime Review (provided in full-text), with Chapter 3 providing links to the sheet music of compositions by Christensen and his four colleagues.
-Chapter 4 will include selected .MP3 recordings of some of this music.
+Chapter 4 includes selected recordings of some of this music.
 Chapter 5 contains the full-text of two Axel Christensen instruction manuals.

 The following links will launch new pages on this site: